Simon's Town

-Simon's Town (Simonstad), sometimes spelled Simonstown, is a town in the Western Cape, South Africa and is home to Naval Base Simon's Town, the South African Navy's largest base.
-It is located on the shores of Simon's Bay in False Bay, on the eastern side of the Cape Peninsula.
-For more than two centuries, it has been a naval base and harbour (first for the British Royal Navy and now the South African Navy).
+Simon's Town (Simonstad), sometimes spelled Simonstown, is a town in the Western Cape, and a suburb of the City of Cape Town, South Africa.
+It is home to Naval Base Simon's Town, the South African Navy's largest naval base.
+It is located on the shores of Simon's Bay in False Bay, on the eastern side of the Cape Peninsula, and forms part of the Southern Peninsula region of Cape Town.

+For more than two centuries, Simon's Town has been a naval base and harbour, first for the British Royal Navy and now the South African Navy.
 The town is named after Simon van der Stel, an early governor of the Cape Colony.

 Topography

 The land rises steeply from near the water's edge and the town is boxed in along the shoreline by the heights above.
 The small harbour itself is protected from swells by a breakwater that was built with thousands of huge blocks of sandstone quarried out of the face of the mountain above.

 Simon's Town is now in effect a suburb of the City of Cape Town Metropolitan Municipality.
 The Simon's Town railway station is the terminus of the Southern Line, a railway line that runs south of the central business district of Cape Town.
 In places, the railway line runs along the steep eastern shore of False Bay, and in bad weather waves and foam from some heavy swells wet the trains.